 By using DMAs, it is also possible to measure and manage the water pressure in the different areas of the water supply network.

-Learn more about pressure management, and how this is helpful in reducing NRW levels.
+Learn more about the advantages of pressure management in the supply network, and how this is helpful in reducing water loss and NRW levels.